Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_migration_use-cases/guide.en-gb.md

 ### Accessing datastores after migration

-After migrating your Managed vSphere service to your ManagedPublic VCF as-a-Service organization, you can still access your datastores via the legacy Managed vSphere interface.
+After migrating your Managed vSphere service to your Public VCF as-a-Service organization, you can still access your datastores via the legacy Managed vSphere interface.

 ![Datastores dashboard](images/datastores_01.PNG){.thumbnail}